 - The first thing to do is to stop topping up their glasses and offer them appetizers that would help soak up the booze.

-- In case the customer is getting too rowdy and going out of control, the best thing to do is to ask them to leave.
+- In case the customer is getting too loud and going out of control, the best thing to do is to ask them to leave.

 - Do not hesitate to call the security if they start disturbing the other guests.
 Apologize to other customers as it may turn unpleasant for them and ensure the situation is taken care of.